esantanamat/jenkins-sonarqube-docker-project/README.md

 1. Code Check – The pipeline verifies the code for errors and best practices.

-1.SonarQube Analysis – Runs SonarQube to analyze HTML, CSS, and Terraform (.tf) files.
+1. SonarQube Analysis – Runs SonarQube to analyze HTML, CSS, and Terraform (.tf) files.

 1. Docker Image Creation – If the code passes checks, it is packaged into a Docker image.